Verisimilitude as Boon and Bane: How People Initiate Opportunistic Interactions at Professional Events in Social VR: Related Work

 \section{Related Work}

-In this section, we begin by reviewing literature on opportunistic interactions in traditional face-to-face workplace contexts, emphasizing its crucial role in professional settings and how it often begins as a momentary interaction using both verbal greetings and non-verbal cues (Section~\ref{opportunistic interactions_F2F}).
-We then examine how opportunistic communication unfolds and is facilitated through virtual video-conferencing, comparing the similarities and differences between face-to-face and online video-mediated versions of opportunistic interactions for professional purposes (Section~\ref{opportunistic interactions_Online}).
-Next, we consider social VR as a platform for opportunistic interactions, noting that much of the existing research explores VR social interactions in non-professional contexts.
-We discuss the challenges and strategies people use in these settings (Section~\ref{opportunistic interactions_SVR}) and conclude with insights on why these strategies may not directly apply to professional contexts.
+This section summarizes prior studies and findings related to our current research.
+We begin by reviewing literature on opportunistic interactions in traditional face-to-face workplaces, emphasizing its crucial role in professional settings (Section~\ref{opportunistic interactions_F2F}).
+Next, we compare the similarities and differences between face-to-face and video-mediated opportunistic interactions for professional purposes (Section~\ref{opportunistic interactions_Online}).
+We then synthesize existing insights on social VR as an emerging medium for opportunistic interactions, primarily in casual or recreational contexts.
+Together, these three strands of literature set the stage for our investigation of opportunistic interactions in professional social VR settings (Section~\ref{opportunistic interactions_SVR}).